damianhakert/damianhakert.github.io/source/posts/2016-06-10-ssg-overview-gitlab-pages-part-2.html.md

 </html>
 ```

-As you probably guessed, we have three files for the content that **repeats** sitewide (head, header and footer), which are included to every page using this template.
-The only thing that is different is the `{{ content }}` of that page, which is written in a separate file, and also included dynamically to the template with this tag.
-Finally, all the files will be **compiled** to regular HTML pages **before** being stored in the web server.
+As you have probably guessed, we have three files for the content that **repeats** sitewide (head, header
+and footer), which are included to every page using this template.
+The only thing that is different
+is the `{{ content }}` of that page, which is written in a separate file, and also included
+dynamically to the template with this tag.
+Finally, all the files will be **compiled** to regular
+HTML pages **before** being stored in the web server.
 This process is called **build**.
+GitLab Pages
-GitLab Pages **builds** any SSG.
+**builds** any SSG.

 _Advantages over flat HMTL_